debops/debops/docs/defaults-detailed.rst

 resources__files
 ----------------

-These lists can be used to manage content or copy files from Ansible Controller to remote hosts.
+These lists can be used to manage content or copy files from the Ansible Controller to remote hosts.
 Each element of a list is a YAML dictionary with parameters used by the `Ansible copy module`_.
-See its documentation for parameter usage and syntax.
+See its documentation for parameter advanced usage and syntax.

 The ``resources__src`` variable can be used to point the role to a custom, central location, by default located in the DebOps project directory.